adlnosk/HapScafFlow/README.md

 ## Overview

-HapScafFlow is a Snakemake workflow designed to scaffold individual haplotypes using [3D-DNA](https://github.com/aidenlab/3d-dna), assess genome completeness with [BUSCO](https://busco.ezlab.org/), and generate final **whole-genome** or **chromosome-level assemblies**.
+HapScafFlow is a Snakemake workflow designed to scaffold individual haplotypes using [3D-DNA](https://github.com/aidenlab/3d-dna), assess genome completeness with [BUSCO](https://busco.ezlab.org/), generate final **whole-genome** or **chromosome-level assemblies** and search individual chromosomes for **telomeric repeats** with [tidk](https://github.com/tolkit/telomeric-identifier).
 The pipeline was designed to scaffold the output from [Toulbar2](https://github.com/toulbar2/toulbar2), which assigns contigs to new haplotype numbers based on protein alignment.
 The original assembly comes from [Hifiasm](https://hifiasm.readthedocs.io/en/latest/).

 ### Workflow Execution and Manual Curation